About Dr. Horn

 Ph.D. & Licensed Psychologist

-My Approach: I take a person-centered, action-oriented, evidence-based approach to therapy.
-That means that our work begins with a strong relationship- one built on empathy, trust, and genuine presence.
-I show up authentically and meet you where you are.
+My Approach: I am a person-centered, action-oriented practitioner.
+My work is grounded in a strong relationship built on compassion, trust, and genuine presence.
+You can expect me to be highly engaged and meet you where you are.

 Cognitive Behavioral Therapy (CBT) for Depression / Anxiety / Sports Performance / Insomnia / Eating Disorders